What is the big deal with transformers?

 - (value) — the content a position contributes when attended to

-Worth noting: in self-attention every position generates its own , , and rows.
-The query is not a separate token to predict—it is the vector for the position currently doing the looking.
+Worth noting: in self-attention Attention where a sequence attends to itself: each position's query is matched against every position's keys in the same sequence. every position generates its own , , and rows.
+The query is not a separate token to predict — it is the vector for the position currently doing the looking.

-The output of this process is a weighted sum of values, weighted by how ‘relevant’ each word is to the query.
-The formula is:
+The output of this process is a weighted sum of values, weighted by how relevant each word is to the query.
+The attention function is:

-The softmax function normalizes the match scores so they sum to 1.
-This is what allows the model to ‘focus’ on the most relevant parts of the sequence.
-The term scales the dot product so it doesn’t grow too large as the dimension of the key vector increases — large scores push softmax into regions with tiny gradients, which slows learning down.
+The softmax Turns a vector of scores into a probability distribution—non-negative and summing to 1. function normalizes the match scores so they sum to 1.
+This is what allows the model to focus on the most relevant parts of the sequence.
+The term — being the dimension of each key vector — scales the dot product so it doesn’t grow too large as that dimension increases.
+Large scores push softmax into regions with tiny gradients, which slows learning down.

 Eight, in the original paper.
 Multi-head attention is a technique that runs this process several times in parallel, each “head” with its own learned projections.
 The point is that different heads can specialize — one might track grammatical subjects, another might track pronoun references — whereas a single head would just average all of that into mush.
 Each head works on a smaller slice of the dimensions (), so the total compute stays roughly the same as one full-size head.

-Compared to RNN architectures, the transformer computes all words at once, enabling more parallelization and less training time.
+Compared to RNN architectures, the transformer computes all words at once, enabling more parallelization and less training time 4The paper’s own numbers: the base model reached 27.3 BLEU on WMT14 EN–DE for roughly FLOPs — GNMT spent to score 24.6.
+About twelve hours on 8 P100s. .
 An RNN has to finish one token before it can start the next, so it can’t fully use a GPU’s parallel cores; the transformer maps onto that hardware much more cleanly.